Edit

 (user.department -eq "Accounts" -and user.city -eq "Port Harcourt")

-It's better to have a rule like this:
+It's better to use a rule like this example:

 • user.department -eq "Accounts" -and user.city -in ["Lagos", "Ibadan", "Kaduna", "Abuja", "Port Harcourt"]

-Conversely, identify similar sub criteria with the same property not equal to various values, that are linked with -and operators.
+Conversely, identify similar subcriteria with the same property not equal to various values that are linked with -and operators.
 Then use the -notin operator to group them into a single criterion to make the rule easier to understand and evaluate.
-For example, instead of using a rule like this:

 • (user.city -ne "Lagos") -and (user.city -ne "Ibadan") -and (user.city -ne "Kaduna") -and (user.city -ne "Abuja") -and (user.city -ne "Port Harcourt")

-It's better to use a rule like this:
+It's better to use a rule like this example:

 • user.city -notin ["Lagos", "Ibadan", "Kaduna", "Abuja", "Port Harcourt"]